lintonye/learnreact.design/_posts/2017-06-20-what-is-react-native.md

 layout: post
 last-modified: '2017-06-20'

-title: "ReactJS, React.js, React Native, Which Is Which?"
+title: "What Is React Native?"
-subtitle: "React terms in plain English and doodles🌴🎄"
+subtitle: "React terms in plain English and doodles🌴🎄⚛"

-excerpt: "React terms explained in plain English and doodles🌴🎄."
+excerpt: "React terms explained in plain English and doodles🌴🎄⚛"

 author:
   name: Linton Ye